JeanLescut/Python_project_template/README.md

 3. Adapt the code :

 - In main.sh, by default, we keep the last 100 `.log` files.
 Please change if it doesnt suit you.
+- In main.sh, you have as examples 3 scripts called.
+Please keep the technology that suits you and change the script name :)

 ## 2. Logging